Dion Cools

-Dion-Johan Chai Cools (born 4 June 1996) is a professional footballer who plays as a right back for Thai League 1 club Buriram United and the Malaysia national team.
-At club level, he has played in Belgium and Denmark for OH Leuven, Club Brugge and FC Midtjylland.
+Dion-Johan Chai Cools (born 4 June 1996) is a Malaysian professional footballer who plays either as a full-back or centre-back for J.League club Cerezo Osaka and captains the Malaysia national team.

-Cools has represented Belgium at youth level with 28 caps, but chose to play for the Malaysian national football team at senior level.
-He made his senior debut for Malaysia on 3 June 2021.
+Cools was raised in Belgium, and represented that country at youth level with 28 caps, but later chose to play for his native Malaysia, and made his senior debut on 3 June 2021.

 Early life

-Cools was born to a Belgian father and Malaysian Chinese mother of Hakka descent in Kuching, Sarawak before the couple moved to Belgium after their marriage more than 20 years ago.
-He spent time with several Belgian clubs during his youth career before debuting in professional level with OH Leuven in 2014.
+Cools was born in Kuching, Sarawak to a Belgian father, Hans Cools and a Malaysian Chinese mother, Xylina Chai.
+The couple had relocated to Belgium following their marriage in the mid-1990s but were living there at the time of his birth.
+They traveled back to Kuching so his mother could be with her family during the delivery, and the family returned to Belgium shortly afterward.
+Dion was named by his parents after Johan Cruyff and Dion Dublin, the latter being a former player for Coventry City and Manchester United.

 Club career

 Early years

 Cools started his career with Tempo Overijse, but soon moved to OH Leuven as a 9-year-old.
 In 2010, he joined the Anderlecht youth team.
 After a season, he returned to the OH Leuven youth academy in 2013.
 He signed his first professional contract with the club in July 2014 after completing secondary school.